Are you curious about the lifespan of lizards?

-Although more advanced in terms of care level than the previously mentioned lizards, the green iguana is one of the most popular reptile pets.
+Although more advanced in care level than the previously mentioned lizards, the green iguana is one of the most popular reptile pets.

-In captivity, this iguana will live from 12 to 20 years and requires a 55-gallon terrarium.
+This iguana will live from 12 to 20 years and requires a 55-gallon terrarium in captivity.

 Their rapid growth necessitates a large enclosure, with a male reaching 6′ feet (1.8m) and a female reaching 4′ feet (1.2m) in length.

-It is vital to ensure the green iguana has enough room to move around in, an overhead light to provide heat, and an assortment of vegetables and fruits.
+Ensuring the green iguana has enough room to move around in, an overhead light to provide heat, and an assortment of vegetables and fruits is vital.

 Northern Alligator Lizard